How Many KPIs Do You Need?July 19, 2011 by Stacey Barr

-I’m going to share with you my secret formula for the right number of KPIs or performance measures that you truly need, so you can stop drowning in overwhelm…
+Try this formula for the right number of KPIs or performance measures that you truly need, so you can stop drowning in too many KPIs or thirsting for more.

 STEP 1: Stocktake your current KPIs against your goals.

-KPIs shouldn’t float around unattached to goals.
+KPIs shouldn’t float around unattached and unaligned to goals.
 They are evidence of progress toward goals.
 Get a list of your goals, and list of your KPIs or measures, and link them to each other.
+A tool like this KPI excellence checklist can help you stocktake your current measures.

-If everything links to everything, you’ve gone too far.
-Focus on linking KPIs or measures to the goals they are the most direct and strongest evidence of.
+If every KPI or measure links to everything, you’ve gone too far.
+Focus on linking KPIs or performance measures to the goals they are the most direct and strongest evidence of.
 If any KPIs or measures aren’t strong evidence of anything, toss them.

 STEP 2: Choose your three priority goals.

 If you only have three goals, that’s great.
 If you have more than three goals, that’s not great.
-If you expect to achieve any of them with excellence (and why would you aim to achieve a goal without excellence?) you have to pare it down to three.
+If you expect to achieve any of them with excellence (and why would you aim to achieve a goal without excellence?) you have to be ruthless: pare it down to three goals.

 STEP 3: For each priority goal, have no more than three KPIs.